Thank you for subscribing

 For individuals charged with more serious marijuana crimes (e.g., distribution), courts should explore the use of alternative sentencing programs such as drug courts and evaluate their effectiveness in reducing substance use, recidivism, and costs.

-The National Center on Addiction and Substance Abuse opposes the legalization of marijuana for recreational use because it will increase access to and use of the drug among adolescents.
+Center on Addiction opposes the legalization of marijuana for recreational use because it will increase access to and use of the drug among adolescents.
 Marijuana is an addictive drug that can interfere with brain development and exacerbate mental health conditions.
 The risks of marijuana use have been demonstrated through clinical and epidemiological research and the concerns about these health risks and the adverse consequences of legalization have been consistently voiced by national medical societies (e.g., American Medical Association, American Society of Addiction Medicine, American Psychiatric Association and the American Academy of Pediatrics).

 Because legalizing marijuana is expected to increase the number of people who use the drug, it is also likely to increase the number of people who develop a marijuana use disorder.
 The addiction treatment system does not have the resources to treat everyone who currently needs care and is not prepared to handle an increase in patient demand.